gaveen/vimfiles/README.md

 This is my current [vimfiles](https://gaveen.me/2020/02/my-vim-story/).
 Plugins are managed with [`vim-plug`](https://github.com/junegunn/vim-plug).
 These should work with vim/gvim and neovim.

 This is not intended as a distribution, as I may change it depending on the work I'm doing.
-Plus I only get to use this under Linux.
+Plus, I pretty much only use this under Linux.
 But, you are more than welcome to use my vim files to explore.
-I have tried to keep my `.vimrc` file well commended.
+I have tried to keep my `.vimrc` file well commended for your convenience.

 &nbsp;